buddy-joker/satoshihada/README.md

-# Bitcoin Founder Mystery
+# Satoshihada

-A simple web application built with Rust and Rocket.
+A web application exploring the Bitcoin founder mystery, built with Rust and Rocket.